Principle

 Bucket-Based Adjustment System

 To ensure proportionality and financial sustainability, weekly hours determine a bucket multiplier applied to the base cost.
-The buckets are:
+The system is progressive: each band's rate applies only to the hours within that band, not to all hours worked.
+This means crossing into a higher band never reduces total pay.

 Worked Example